-To commemorate black history month, we are offering a free lesson plan built around Pulitzer-Prize winning radio journalist Studs Terkel and his 1962 interview with members of the Student Nonviolent Coordinating Committee (SNCC) during the height of the civil rights movement.
+To commemorate women’s history month, we are offering a free lesson plan built around Pulitzer-Prize winning radio journalist Studs Terkel and his 1970 interview with women’s rights activists Mary Jean Collins-Robson, Jo Freeman, and Naomi Weisstein.

 Download the free lesson plans for high school teachers and students and use the audio link shown to conduct the unit in your classroom.
 To be part of our Studs Terkel pilot program, please fill out the form below.